Gravitational Atoms from Topological Stars: Introduction

-While our work focuses on the simple TS, we believe that our results for the existence of normal modes should be widely applicable to any horizonless geometry with perfectly reflecting inner boundary conditions.
-Irrespective of whether deriving a generalized result is possible, we believe that simple topological solitons are excellent, UV-motivated toy models for exploring horizonless physics with the aim of learning valuable lessons for the future.
-Building a refined as possible, smooth, horizonless geometry that mimics as closely as possible in our observations the famous Kerr BH is currently a hard technical challenge, but no solid theoretical arguments to the contrary are known \cite{Chakraborty:2025ger}.
+While our work focuses on the simple TS, we believe that our results on the existence of normal modes should be widely applicable to any horizonless geometry with perfectly reflecting inner boundary conditions.
+Irrespective of whether generalizations are possible, we believe that simple topological solitons are excellent, UV-motivated toy models for exploring horizonless physics with the aim of learning valuable lessons for the future.
+Building a smooth, horizonless geometry that mimics Kerr BHs as closely as possible in our observations is currently a hard technical challenge, but no solid theoretical arguments to the contrary are known~\cite{Chakraborty:2025ger}.
 In light of this peak into the future, we would like to emphasize another property of topological solitons that is in definite contrast to BHs and requires more attention.
-As this article began, classically, the end product of gravitational collapse for sufficiently dense energy distributions is always a BH.
+As we clarified at the beginning of this article, classically, the end product of gravitational collapse for sufficiently dense energy distributions is always a BH.
 The dynamical formation of topological solitons is thus necessarily a process that requires physics beyond classical GR.

 This paper is structured as follows.
-First, we summarize our results in Section \ref{sec:Summary}.
-Next, in Section \ref{sec:MassiveBSGeneral} we discuss generic aspects of massive bound states of TSs.
+First, in Section~\ref{sec:Summary} we summarize our results for the reader's convenience.
+Next, in Section~\ref{sec:MassiveBSGeneral} we discuss generic aspects of massive bound states of TSs.
 This includes proving that bound modes are strictly normal and showing that in the long (short) Compton wavelength regime, modes are hydrogenic (governed by timelike geodesics).
-In Section \ref{Sec:NormalSpectrumTS} we provide a thorough analysis of TS normal modes, discussing their regime of existence, classifying them, and also computing their spectrum numerically, including the scenarios where the field carries KK momentum and is electrically charged.
-We conclude in Section \ref{sec:discussion} discussing our results and open questions.
+In Section~\ref{Sec:NormalSpectrumTS} we provide a thorough analysis of TS normal modes, discussing their regime of existence, classifying them, and also computing their spectrum numerically, including the scenarios where the field carries KK momentum and is electrically charged.
+We conclude in Section~\ref{sec:discussion} with a discussion of our results and open questions.